STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 The first line is the normal output generated by ``hello_world_distributed`` and has no relation to the counter data listed.
 The last two lines contain the counter data as gathered at application shutdown.
-These lines have 6 fields, the counter name, the sequence number of the counter invocation, the time stamp at which this information has been sampled, the unit of measure for the time stamp, the actual counter value, and an optional unit of measure for the counter value.
+These lines have six fields, the counter name, the sequence number of the counter invocation, the time stamp at which this information has been sampled, the unit of measure for the time stamp, the actual counter value and an optional unit of measure for the counter value.

 .. note::